Misclassified Canon Lens TagInfo

-#7 Updated by Andreas Huggel almost 2 years ago
+#7 Updated by Andreas Huggel about 2 years ago

 An automatic way to verify that the types in the tag definitions of the TIFF parser and corresponding TagInfo types match would be a welcome check; it's not straightforward to check manually.
 Personally, I'd prefer it to be completely outside of the library code (e.g., a test script or program), as this is not something we need to ship to every exiv2 library user.
 And I suspect it will take more than a couple of lines of code. ;)

 To make the code more understandable, maybe I should put some of the explanations above in the code as comments and/or into the wiki.